-The Foundation was established at the end of 2003 to mark the 100th anniversary of the Federation of Finnish Technology Industries.
+The Foundation was established at the end of 2003 to mark the 100th anniversary of the Technology Industries of Finland.
 The Foundation’s initial capital was one hundred million euros.
 Since 2005, the Foundation has granted approximately four million euros per year to various projects.

 The Foundation uses the return on its capital to support: